-Television is the most popular media among Ukrainians, more than 70 percent of the population still uses it as a main source of information (USAID-Internews 2019 study of media consumption in Ukraine). https://www.slideshare.net/MarianaZakusylo/2019-185366145 Online media are a runner up: their main benefit is that they are free.
-Paywall is not common for Ukrainian online media, who mainly earn money via ads and paid articles, often hidden.
+Social networks and Television are the most popular media distribution platforms among Ukrainians, 68 and 66 percent of the population respectively uses it as the main source of information (USAID-Internews 2019 study of media consumption in Ukraine). https://www.slideshare.net/MarianaZakusylo/2019-185366145 Online media are a runner up: their main benefit is that they are free.
+A paywall is not common for Ukrainian online media, who mainly earn money via ads and paid articles, often hidden.
 Such hidden adds are called dzhynsa.
-Dzhynsa were widespread in 1990s and 2000s, but today their presence is less visible than before.
+Dzhynsa were widespread in the 1990s and 2000s, but today their presence is less visible than before.

-Print media, which must be purchased, are the least popular source of information.
+Radio stations and Print media, which must be purchased, are the least popular source of information.
 Due to the overall low level of welfare, people prefer to get their news from free sources, online or on TV.
 There are very few successful print projects, mostly based in Kyiv.
-The main newspapers are part of media houses which also include news websites, TV channels and radio stations.
+The main newspapers are part of media houses which also include news websites, TV channels, and radio stations.
 They are often not profitable, so media houses treat print outlets as a matter of status for niche audiences and cover expenses with profits from other sources.
 During quarantine, many print media ceased to be published.

-The politicisation of Ukrainian media sometimes blurs the lines between politicians and journalists.
-Journalists going in politics was quite typical for Ukraine and it has become even more common after the Euromaidan.
+The politicization of Ukrainian media sometimes blurs the lines between politicians and journalists.
+Journalists going in politics were quite typical for Ukraine and it has become even more common after the Euromaidan.
 Former journalists serve as diplomats, they are represented in the government, as well as in Ukraine’s Verkhovna Rada (the parliament).
-Likewise, politicians appear in media not only as those being interviewed or spoken about, but as hosts of talk shows and news programmes.
-For example, Vadim Rabinovich, a Ukrainian MP and one of the leaders of Za Zhyttya (For Life) party, hosts a one-man talk show on 112 Ukrayina (112 Ukraine) TV channel.
-Some other MPs have their TV programmes as well.
+Likewise, politicians appear in media not only as those being interviewed or spoken about but as hosts of talk shows and news programs.
+For example, Vadim Rabinovich, a Ukrainian MP and one of the leaders of Za Zhyttya (For Life) party hosts a one-man talk show on 112 Ukrayina (112 Ukraine) TV channel.
+Some other MPs have their TV programs as well.

-The Natsionalna Spilka Jurnalistiv Ukrayiny (National Union of Journalists of Ukraine) unites professional journalists and oversees journalistic standards, but it is not very influential and effective because most journalists do not join it and several key Ukrainian media organisations and NGOs have published statements criticising its management.
+The Natsionalna Spilka Jurnalistiv Ukrayiny (National Union of Journalists of Ukraine) unites professional journalists and oversees journalistic standards, but it is not very influential and effective because most journalists do not join it and several key Ukrainian media organizations and NGOs have published statements criticizing its management.

-Media-focused NGOs often assume the role of media watchdogs, even though Eurosceptic media tend not to trust these organisations because they receive financing from the West and allegedly act against opposition outlets.
+Media-focused NGOs often assume the role of media watchdogs, even though Eurosceptic and pro-Russian media tend not to trust these organizations because they receive financing from the West and allegedly act against opposition outlets.
 Examples are Detector Media and the Instytut Masovoi Informatsii (Institute of Mass Information).

 After 2016, the government has also tried to regulate the language policy of media.
-As use of the Ukrainian language was hampered during Tsarist and Soviet periods, the Ukrainian government tries to provide the national language with regulatory support.
-Thus, it launched a campaign aimed at strengthening the role of Ukrainian language in media.
+As use of the Ukrainian language was hampered during the Tsarist and Soviet periods, the Ukrainian government tries to provide the national language with regulatory support.
+Thus, it launched a campaign aimed at strengthening the role of the Ukrainian language in media.
 To this end, language quotas have been introduced for TV channels and radio stations.
-For licensed television and radio companies, the transmission of European productions, and also American and Canadian productions, should make up at least 70 percent of the total weekly broadcasting between 07:00 and 22:00.
+For licensed all-Ukrainian television and radio companies broadcasts and films in Ukrainian should make up at least 75 percent of the total weekly broadcasting between 07:00 and 22:00.
 For local audiovisual media, the mandatory quota of content in Ukrainian between 07:00 and 22:00 is 60 percent.
 There are exceptions for television and radio companies that broadcast in the languages of the indigenous peoples of Ukraine: the Crimean Tatars, Karaites, and Krymchaks.
-Meanwhile, radio stations are obliged to air at least 30 percent of songs in Ukrainian language.
-At the same time, Russian is still very widespread in Ukrainian media: There are numerous websites, magazines and newspapers in Russian; Russian is also a language often used during talk shows or interviews.
+Meanwhile, radio stations are obliged to air at least 35 percent of songs in the Ukrainian language.
+At the same time, Russian is still very widespread in Ukrainian media: There are numerous websites, magazines, and newspapers in Russian; Russian is also a language often used during talk shows or interviews.

 The monitoring of the implementation of these norms is being handled by the official regulatory body, the National Council of Television and Radio Broadcasting of Ukraine.
 Its members are appointed by the president and the parliament.
 Sluzhba Bezpeky Ukrayiny (Security Service of Ukraine) has also been active in this sector recently: It has conducted numerous searches in the premises of media suspected to have been funded with Russian money.

-Ukrainian media sphere is designated as “partly free” by Freedom House’s Freedom of the Press 2019 report.
+Ukrainian media sphere is designated as “partly free” by Freedom House’s Freedom of the Press 2019-2020 reports.
 There are several vulnerable spheres such as personal data protection and security.
 In May 2016, the website Myrotvorets published the personal information of approximately 5,000 Ukrainian and foreign media professionals.
 Those on the list have received accreditation from the self-proclaimed authorities of the non-government controlled areas of Donetsk and Luhansk to report on the conflict in Eastern Ukraine.
-The website said that by publishing their personal data, it was disclosing information about “collaborators” with the “secessionist republics” which Ukrainian authorities consider to be terrorist organisations.
-The publication was harshly criticised by many journalists and media NGOs; but there were substantial support for this in some parts of Ukrainian society; it was also backed by the Interior Ministry.
+The website said that by publishing their personal data, it was disclosing information about “collaborators” with the “secessionist republics” which Ukrainian authorities consider to be terrorist organizations.
+The publication was harshly criticized by many journalists and media NGOs, but there was substantial support for this in some parts of Ukrainian society; it was also backed by the Interior Ministry.
 The website exists to this day despite official inquiry.